Skip to main content

 Grants - FAQs

 Multi-year data analysis provides insight into the most critical problems associated with fatal and serious injury crashes.
 Crash data is the basis for identifying where, when, how, and why these crashes occur.
 Michigan's annual seat belt observation survey and similar studies also assist with problem identification.
+The OHSP encourages use and integration of non-traditional datasets to support a project, such as Census data, as part of the holistic, Safe System Approach that may also identify issues contributing to crashes.

 Along with data analysis, the OHSP works with partners and stakeholders to generate input, ideas, and suggestions for possible programming.
-This includes the Strategic Highway Safety Action Plan action teams, regional Traffic Safety Networks, and grantees.
+This includes the Strategic Highway Safety Action Plan action teams, regional Traffic Safety Networks, and subrecipients.

 OHSP directs resources toward countermeasures that have demonstrated research-based success at reducing fatalities and serious injuries.
 These behavior-based countermeasures are most likely to increase seat belt and child safety seat use, reduce impaired driving as well as compliance with other life-saving traffic safety laws.